Women's Heart Health

 • Hypothermia therapy

-• Intra-aortic balloon pump therap
+• Intra-aortic balloon pump therapy

 • MAZE procedure for atrial fibrillation correction